ig2s4tg/flask-sample/README.md

 ###This is a flask structure that I like to use.
 There will be README’s in most of the directories explaining what they do.

-This is designed with Ubuntu 12.04.4 in mind but should work on just about everything except Windows.
+This is designed with Ubuntu 12.04.4 on but should work on just about everything except Windows.
 You’re going to need Python and pip as well.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -